custyblak/Phishing-Mail-Analyses/README.md

   <p align="center">
   <img src="https://imgur.com/PH9ig4N.png" height="100%" width="80%">
   <br />
+Let's analyze the embedded link.

-On checking the raw format of the email, it was noticed that the body of the mail was encoded using base64 as shown below.
+As seen above, using Phishtool shows any embedded link and that's one way to get URLs embedded in a mail.
+However, the other way is checking the raw format of the email.
+But in this sample, the body of the mail is encoded in base64 as shown below and **CyberChef** can be used to decode and unveil the concealed URL.

 <p align="center">
 <img src="https://imgur.com/8CXliYI.png" height="100%" width="80%">
 <br />

-Utilizing CyberChef, unveil concealed URLs within the email body by decoding it.
 The recommended approach involves inputting the raw HTML, encompassing both the email header and body.
 Apply the "Extract URLs" recipe to retrieve the embedded URLs.
 For this sample, given that the header wasn't encoded, we are focusing solely on the body by excluding the mail header.

 Employing a sequence of recipes, namely "From Base64," "Regular expression (with URL built-in regex) selected," and "Extract URLs," the obscured URL was exposed.
 The revealed URL has been defanged for safety measures, appearing as hxxps[://]click[.]pstmrk[.]it/3s/sweedbuy[.]com%2Fblog%2F/ahc/k_CuAQ/AQ/44a54f89-410d-4729-b21c-32c30d6eb945/1/qOoKiS9V1s?/23687658rodrigofp.
 <p align="center">
 <img src="https://imgur.com/89e0qvi.png" height="100%" width="80%">
 <br />

-Utilizing urlscan.io
+Scan and analyze the suspicious URL in **URLScan.io** by

+In conclusion, the sender tried to impersonate **Microsoft** to de